meanthemes/meanMenu/README.md

 MeanMenu v2.0.6
 ===========

+Looking for a WordPress version?
+---
+Our friends over at PluginHero have just released the <a href="http://pluginhero.com/portfolio/meanmenu/">WordPress version of MeanMenu</a>.

 A menu system for converting a standard menu into a mobile/tablet responsive menu, media query independent.

 **Please note: This is not a menu system replacement.
 It is simply a lightweight piece of jQuery to convert a standard navigation into a mobile/tablet navigation.**